 There are currently over 161,600 roofing companies in the US.
-Whether you need a new roof or repairs, you don't want to hire the first company you come across.
+Whether you need a new roof or repairs, you don't want to hire the first company you come across, especially if you just search "best roofing contractors near me".
 Instead, you'll want to find someone with the skills and expertise for the job.

 Here are the six questions you should ask when searching for a roofing contractor.
 With these tips, you can narrow down your options to find a professional.

 Otherwise, you could choose someone who does more harm to your roof than good.

 Don't end up with a leak!
 Discover how to find a good roofing contractor by asking these questions today.